ojsquire/emacs/README.md

-# emacs
+# Emacs
-Emacs configuration files.
+In this repo you will find my Emacs configuration files.

 # Prerequisits
 Since I primarily develop in Python, there are several packages in `init.el` that require Python packages to be installed.
 So first, I will go through my preferred way to set up Python on a machine.
 Then we will go through the Emacs installation.